 Initially, I had frumpy old pyjamas that kept me comfortable and don’t get me wrong – they did the job.
 But they also made me feel a little demotivated every time I looked in the mirror.

-I’ve chosen to buy a bunch of tracksuit pants that double-up and pyjamas.
-They’re easy to pair with a jersey and some sneakers to look semi-presentable when your takeout arrives.
+Loungewear that can double-up as pyjamas is the best way to go _ especially because it's easy to pair with a jersey and some sneakers to look semi-presentable when your takeout arrives.

 The standard recommendation is to keep your room temperature between 16℃ – 18℃ and wear socks or keep a hot water bottle by your feet.